WPS/egon.io/architecture.md

 Workbench["Workbench
 [Layer]

-a home for modeling tools
+a home for modeling tools and settings
 "]

 Tools["Tools